rurban/gsl/doc/linalg.rst

 The first :math:`r` columns of :math:`Q` form an orthonormal basis for the range of :math:`A` for a matrix with column rank :math:`r`.
-This decomposition can also be used to convert the linear system :math:`A x = b` into the triangular system :math:`R y = Q^T b, x = P y`, which can be solved by back-substitution and permutation.
+This decomposition can also be used to convert the square linear system :math:`A x = b` into the triangular system :math:`R y = Q^T b, x = P y`, which can be solved by back-substitution and permutation.
 We denote the :math:`QR` decomposition with column pivoting by :math:`QRP^T` since :math:`A = Q R P^T`.